nahojkap/jahspotify/README.md

 ## Discussions and other:

-For now, there is nothing concrete setup but try the issues page on github, contacting us on github.
+For now, there is nothing concrete setup but try the issues page on github, contacting me on github.
 Also found at times on freenode - #jahspotify.
+Or try Twitter [https://twitter.com/nahojkap](@nahojkap)

 ## Licensing